josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 public interface PersonRepository extends ReactiveMongoRepository<Person, String> {}
 ```

 Next, we are going to use `CommandLineRunner` to start our workflow.
-The `CommandLineRunner` is a call back interface in Spring Boot, when Spring Boot starts will call it and pass in through a run internal method the provided parameters.
+The `CommandLineRunner` is a call back interface in Spring Boot, when Spring Boot starts will call it and pass in args through a `run()` internal method.

 ```java
 package com.jos.dem.webflux;